 Amazon Mechanical Turk is a crowdsourcing marketplace for small virtual tasks and you can think of Mechanical Turk like a Postmates or a TaskRabbit for small online jobs.

 What’s nice is that most virtual tasks from Amazon Turk can be performed from the comforts of your living room while watching television or in line at the grocery store.
+In other words, you can make money on Amazon in your spare time!

 - Give your opinion on a website.